Home

 How to Roast Pumpkin Seeds

 1. Rinse pumpkin seeds under cold water and pick out the pulp and strings.
-(This is easiest just after you've removed the seeds from the pumpkin, before the pulp has dried.)
+(This is easiest just after you've removed the seeds from the pumpkin, before the pulp has dried.) ***For more flavor DO NOT rinse pumpkin seeds.
+They'll have a wonderful pumpkin taste.

 2. Place the pumpkin seeds in a single layer on an oiled baking sheet, stirring to coat.
 If you prefer, omit the oil and coat with non-stick cooking spray.